dumitrioo/teal_script/README.md

 ## More Information

 For the complete language specification, type system, and host API reference, see the [Documentation](doc/tealscript_overview.pdf).
-(PDF - Migrating to Markdown docs is in progress).
+(PDF).